 - It’s good for them?
 Plants and plant-based food provide nutritional value.
 However, a dog’s stomach doesn’t have the enzymes to break down the fiber in the grass.
 Therefore, when a dog consumes grass, they don’t retain the grass’ nutritional value.

 - It’s a tasty snack.
 Just like their pawrents, dogs get hungry between meals.
-Since they don’t have opposable thumbs to open the snack cupboard to get some Healthy Yappers, they nibble grass to tide themselves over.
+Since they don’t have opposable thumbs to open the snack cupboard to get some snacks, they nibble grass to tide themselves over.
 There is research to back this theory.
-A small test Down Under showed dogs chewed on vegetation significantly more before they were fed.
+A small test down under showed dogs chewed on vegetation significantly more before they were fed.
 The amount of grass ingested was also influenced by how hungry they were.